-Figure 3 and Figure 4 plot, in a narrow window around loan disbursal, the digital sales of the borrowing merchant against days since disbursal (day).
+In the figures that follow we plot the digital sales of the borrowing merchant against days since disbursal (day), in a 7-day window around loan disbursal.
 Negative days since disbursal (day < 0) indicate days before disbursal and day = 0 is the disbursal day.
-The points on these figures represent the mean digital sales per merchant and the solid lines are the fit estimated from the local linear regression as described in Equation 1 with day as the running variable.
-The regression results for different samples that feature in these figures are given in Table 6 and Table 7.
+The points on these figures represent the mean digital sales per merchant and the solid lines are the fit estimated from the local linear regression (i.e., selected polynomial degrees p = q = 1) as described in

+Equation 1 with variable day as the running variable.